4 Things Businesses Need to Know About Facebook and Instagram Stories (With Setup Instructions!)

 First, let’s set up the scene.
-Maybe the newest truck just hit your lot, and you want people to know about it.
-This is a great opportunity to share an image or video (or both) of the new vehicle on your Story!
+Maybe you have a new product and you want people to know about it.
+This is a great opportunity to share an image or video (or both) on your Story!

 Here’s what you need to do.